What if you could transform your sexless marriage into one where you “make love” all the time?

 Sex is the “icing on the cake” (the cake being emotional connection).

 I can hear you saying, “What’s a cake without the icing?”

 Right!
 But then again, what’s the icing without the cake?

 Unfortunately, in a sexless marriage you’re probably not getting the cake or the icing. 🙁

 Experts define a sexless marriage as having sex no more than 10 times in any given year, or less than once per month.

 That includes 20% of couples married today.

-Then take a look and see if you fit. (rhyme intended).
+Take a look and see if you fit.